General Information about Field Experience

 - Schedule: The teacher candidate should set up a schedule with the cooperating teacher at the assigned school.
-The mentor teachers expect teacher candidates to be part of the instructional team when during field-based experiences.
-Students need to arrive on time for each visit and stay for the full amount of time.
-If the student will miss a visit, he or she needs to notify the school AND the cooperating teacher immediately.
+The mentor teachers expect teacher candidates to be part of the instructional team during field-based experiences.
+Candidates need to arrive on time for each visit and stay for the full amount of time.
+If the candidate will miss a visit, he or she needs to notify the school AND the cooperating teacher immediately.

-- Involvement With P-12 Students: Teacher candidates are expected to maintain a professional relationship with P-12 students.
+- Involvement With P-12 Students: Teacher candidates are expected to maintain professional relationships with P-12 students.
 The Teacher Education Program at WLU prohibits out of school contact between teacher education candidates and P-12 students in schools where those teacher candidates are completing field based or clinical experiences.
-This includes on-line contact such as adding students as friends on social networking sites (Myspace, Facebook, Twitter, Instagram)), text messaging, exchanging cell phone numbers, dating, etc.
+This includes on-line contact such as adding students as friends on social networking sites, text messaging, exchanging cell phone numbers, dating, etc.

-- Forgery: The consequences for such forgery will the termination of the field experience placement, non-acceptance of any hours completed at that placemen, a charge of academic dishonesty, and an automatic referral to the Teacher Education Unit Admission and Retention Committee to determine if the student will be permitted to continue as a teacher education candidate.
+- Forgery: The consequences for such forgery will result in the termination of the field experience placement, non-acceptance of any hours completed at that placement, a charge of academic dishonesty, and an automatic referral to the Teacher Education Unit Admission and Retention Committee to determine if the candidate will be permitted to continue as a teacher education candidate in the Teacher Education Program.
 Criminal charges may be filed if the teacher whose signature was forged chooses submit the case to law enforcement officials.
-The academic dishonesty charge could result in the expulsion of the student from West Liberty University effectively ending the college career.
+The academic dishonesty charge could result in the expulsion of the teacher candidate from West Liberty University effectively ending the college career.

 - Thank You Notes: Remember that you are a guest of the school and of the cooperating teacher.
 Please take a few minutes to send a thank-you note to your cooperating teacher.